Off-Grid Solar and

 dissipate, thermal-assisted, heat source.

 During the first winter out here, I almost cracked.

-The cold was unbearable and the former stove was inadequate in a number
+The cold was unbearable, and the former stove was inadequate in a

 ways, least of which was its size that failed to create enough heat.

-The photo below shows the side-view of the stove sitting somewhat
+The photo below shows the side-view of the replacement stove, sitting

 Concrete becomes warmed by the stove resulting in less need to keep the